cnio-bu/bollito/tutorials/pbmc/README.md

 choose the resolution that better adapts to the expected biology).
 - Information from downstream analyses (sometimes it is necessary to study serveral resolutions before choosing the one that reflects better the biology of your data).

-In our case we decided to choose the **0.8 resolution**, since this resolution better described the biological groups that we were expecting.
+In our case we decided to choose the **0.8 resolution**, since it better described the biological groups that we were expecting.

 ### 6. Diferential expression analysis

 This step is **fundamental** to characterize the dataset.
-Here, the expression profile of each cluster is compared to the rest of the clusters, obtaining the **marker genes** per cluster (filtered by logFC, and a minimum number of cells expressing each gene), but also complete differential expression analysis including all the genes of the dataset.
+Here, the expression profile of each cluster is compared to the rest, obtaining the **marker genes** per cluster (filtered by logFC, and a minimum number of cells expressing each gene), but also complete differential expression analysis including all the genes of the dataset.
 The marker genes are a valuable information since they will be useful for the functional characterization of the clusters.